yakorch/aerial-disentangled-representations/README.md

 python -m streamlit run app/app.py --server.fileWatcherType none
 ```

-Also, you may want to explore [jupyter notebooks](disentangled_representations/notebooks) that were used to create visualizations and test the trained models.
+Also, you may want to rerun [jupyter notebooks](disentangled_representations/notebooks) that were used to create visualizations and test the trained models.

 ### Environment creation
 The [`environment.yml`](./environment.yml) is provided.
 Make sure the `pytorch` is installed with CUDA support for training.